 I went back recently and thought the risotto with clams, pulpo and shrimp was excellent as was the rich tiramisu for dessert.
 They now often feature live music in the bar downstairs.

 La Parada opened a mezcal bar in April, 2018, two doors north, called San Mezcal.
-They feature an extensive menu of mezcals from many Mexican states along with wine, cocktails and a food menu offered by a new chef.
+Now under separate management, they feature an extensive menu of mezcals from many Mexican states along with wine, cocktails and a food menu offered by a new chef.
 It is a fun, small, contemporary space that is well-worth the visit.
 My favorite cocktail is the old fashioned with a smoky mezcal!

 Sharing the space is their latest concept, San Burger.
 They share the same bar, but the food menu is different.
 However, you can order from both menus.
 They feature a number of different burgers and sides.
 I loved the standard burger and fries.
 I also had another wonderful old fashioned from San Mezcal with my dinner.